Welcome to Sturge

 The Reverend Gerald Chinen was called to serve in December 1989, and he served for eleven years.
 Pastor Leslie Yee was called to serve as Pastoral Associate for Family Ministry in 1996, and he served until August 2000.
 With the growth and changes in the composition of the congregation during Rev. Chinen’s ministry, mission studies were conducted in 1995 and 2000.
 During this time we evolved into a multi-ethnic/multi-cultural church body with many families.

 Dr. Margo Houts served as our interim pastor from late 2001 until 2004 when the Reverend Garrett Yamada was called as Senior Pastor.
 Rev. Yamada served our church from February 2004 until July 2009.
 During this time, the church began reaching out to others and serving in the community.
 During this time we also saw growth in our Sunday School and Youth Group (for middle and high school-aged students).
 On July 5, 2010, Reverend Paul Lee was called to Sturge and guided our church to invest in our youth, college, and young adults.
 In 2016/2017 Rev. Lee also lead us through an intensive discernment process.
 During this time we learned about our church’s denomination, the Presbyterian Church (U.S.A.), our commitment to inclusion and the importance of Christ’s saving grace.

-The Reverend Karen Thistlethwaite has been our interim pastor since September 2017.
-During this time of transition, we are focusing on transformational worship, strengthening communication both within the church and with the larger community and listening for God’s call for our church.
+The Reverend Karen Thistlethwaite was our interim pastor beginning September 2017.
+During this time of transition, we focused on transformational worship, strengthening communication both within the church and with the larger community and listened for God’s call for our church.